Kkies/predicting_craiglist_car_prices/README.md

 ## Analysis

 Based on our data we came acroos many findings.
 Based on our data The prices don't differ very much in each states in the US.
 But we do find that the used car prices are slightly higher in the states neighboured on Canada (such as Alaska, Idaho, Washington, Montana, North Dakota).
-California, Florida, Texas, New York, and Oregon are top used car listing states.
+Depending on the car condition price were generally higer for cars that were new and like new cnditions.

 ### Car Type Price Median Resale